 Did you know that the film GoodFellas is among the top 10 grossing gangster movies of all time?
 It may not sound like much, but it brought in $47.1 million in sales for the mob genre.

 Watching films like this gives you an insight into the olden days when society was run in a harsh and volatile way.
-So if you’re interested in more films like GoodFellas, keep reading for a list of 12 similar movies!
+So if you’re interested in more films similar to GoodFellas, keep reading for a list of 12 films along the same lines!

 1. The Godfather (1972)